Tobacco stocks crushed as FDA targets nicotine in cigarettes

 Tobacco stocks went up in smoke on Friday after the FDA said it wants to slash the level of nicotine in cigarettes to make them less addictive and easier to quit.

 Marlboro and Parliament maker Altria (MO) shares plunged nearly 10% in response to the FDA detailing a new approach that would explicitly target nicotine and addiction to cigarettes.
-If those losses hold, it would be Altria's worst day since November 2008.
+It was Altria's worst day since November 2008.

 The FDA said it will consider a plan to cut the amount of nicotine in cigarettes to "non-addictive" levels.
 The agency said it may also regulate "kid-appealing flavors" in e-cigarettes and cigars and wants to encourage "new products that may be less dangerous than cigarettes."